We take pride in the way we present ourselves in class, on stage and in the community.

 - A special note for boys and men:

-- Boys, starting at age 10, and men should always wear a dance belt under their tights.
+- Boys, starting at age 8, and men should always wear a dance belt under their tights.
 These items serve the same purpose as a jockstrap and protect a male dancer from injury.
 Dance Belt Guide is a good resource for more information.

 - Dancewear is not appropriate attire for the street, and students must wear street clothing over their leotards and tights.